CodingMentalModels/tic-tac-toe-solver/README.md

 # Rusty Tic-Tac-Toe

+Goal: Create a solver in Rust to solve Tic-Tac-Toe.
+One level down: I should be able to give the solver a tic tac toe position and it tells me the evaluation (winning, lost, drawn) and the best move(s) if applicable.

+Bottom-Up:
+* What are all of the primitives that I know I'll need?
+* How do they need to interact?

+Top-Down:
+* What's the user interface?
+How do I interact with it?
+* How does it output something useful?

 ### Implementing the game primitives

 Goal: Implement all of the primitives of tic tac toe in order to simulate a game and determine who's won or lost.